fossasia/AYABInterface/docs/communication/index.rst

 This reqLine/cnfLine happens each time the carriage moves passed the borders given by the Start/StopNeedle parameters in **reqStart**.
 When the host does not have any more lines to send, it marks the last line with the *lastLine* flag in its last **cnfLine** message.

+To see an example implementation, see the :mod:`states of the communication module <AYABInterface.communication.states>`.

 .. _message-identifier-format:

 Message Identifier Format